 There are so many myths about the menopause that it’s hard to separate fact from fiction.

-I founded The Menopause Hub to give Irish women a individually tailored way to manage the menopause… a resource to understand the changes you are going through…and an option to keep living the life you love!
+I founded The Menopause Hub to give Irish women the opportunity to manage their menopause their way… a resource to understand the changes you are going through…and an option to keep living the life you love!

 I have had a lengthy and highly successful career working in Marketing and Communications with many multinational, global businesses, Mars Inc, Diageo plc, Kerry Group plc and Jacob Fruitfield.
 I was awarded Marketer of the Year in 2011.
 I am a graduate of UCD and DCU and have lectured in the UCD Smurfit Business School on their executive MBA and MSc Programme.
 I am also a member of the board of the Abbey Theatre.